-Don’t Praise Your Dom Into a Corner: The Secret to Keeping Him Sharp
+Don’t Praise Your Dom Into a Corner: The Secret to Keeping Them Sharp

 The Growth Mindset in Dominance: How Submissives Can Support Their Dominant’s Evolution.